yahayakayode/yahayakayode/README.md

-Hello,
+Hi,
-My name is Kayode, I have my first and second degree in computer science.
-I have worked on several data science and data analyis projects using Python, SQL and Python libraries.<br>
+My name is Kayode, I have my first and second degrees in computer science.
+I have worked on several data science and data analytics projects using Python, SQL, and Python libraries.<br>
 I am proficient in analyzing and communicating complex data insights across diverse business domains.
-I am proficient in Python, SQL, Power BI and Excel
+I am proficient in Python, SQL, Power BI, and Excel.

 <!---
 yahayakayode/yahayakayode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.